PixMusicaX/Sem5IOT/README.md

 Note 3: You can use MySQL through XAMPP (refer to this [guide](/DBMS_LAB/guide.md)) since you'll be needing it for Software Lab anyway.

 Note 4: If you prefer OracleSQL, then download it from this [link](https://www.appservgrid.com/coherence/downxe.html) and install it.
 Remember [username: system | password : (what you set during installation)].
-Go to All Apps -> Oracle 10G Express Edition.
-"Start Database" to start the database, "Go to Database Homepage" to write SQL commands, "Stop Database" to stop the local hosting.
-Try following this [guide](https://www.oracle.com/webfolder/technetwork/tutorials/obe/db/10g/r2/prod/install/wininst/wininst_otn.htm).
+Go to All Apps -> Oracle 10G Express Edition -> "Go to Database Homepage" to write SQL commands.
+Try following the "Getting Started" page in the same folder.
+If you have issues with the installation simply uninstall and reinstall (don't go for repair) using the same setup.

 ## Automata Theory 🛺